 The benefits for companies that use these concepts to build their reputation include reduction of overall costs, higher market valuations and faster recovery time from downturns.

 Reputation management is a tool to create new relationships and build stronger bonds with existing vendors and consumers.
-Reputation builds a network of loyal individuals who believe in the values and practices of a company, and who constitute a support during changing times.
+Reputation builds a network of loyal individuals who believe in the values and practices of a company, and who constitute support during changing times.

 Service supply chain solution performance is inextricably interwoven with the rational drivers of reputation.

-This is most greatly seen and most critically true within manufacturing and distribution centered industries.
+This is most greatly seen and most critically true within manufacturing and distribution-centered industries.
 Consumer goods, food and beverage, industrial products and the automotive sector are all examples of success and failure happening within modes of perception by stakeholders and customers.

-Enhancing Reputation Through Service Supply Chain Solutions
+Enhancing Reputation Through the Latest Service Supply Chain Solutions

 Better practices within a supply chain will automatically reflect upon the reputation of an organization.